Reliable offsite backups for your Minecraft server

 Not the image.
 The finished workflow.

 The public Docker image stays free.
-You pay for the curated implementation, tested examples, and a structure that gets you operational quickly.
+You pay for the curated implementation, tested examples, and a workflow you can use quickly.

 Concrete integrations